yudharisandy/LudoGame/README.md

     }
     ```

-- Register Totems: Here is the example of block code to register totem to each player.
+- Register totems: Here is the example of block code to register totem to each player.
 Firstly, you need to specify ``` int numberOfTotems```.

     ```
     foreach(var player in _ludoGameScene.ludoContext._players){